iamkirankumaryadav/MLOps/Model Registry.md

 2. **Metadata Management:**
 A mechanism to capture and store essential metadata about each model, such as:
-a.
-Model name and version
+- Model name and version
-b.
-Training data
+- Training data
-c.
-Algorithms used
+- Algorithms used
-d.
-Performance metrics
+- Performance metrics
-e.
-Deployment environment
+- Deployment environment
-f.
-Owner/contact information
+- Owner/contact information

-3. **Version Control:**
+4. **Version Control:**
 - A system to track different versions of a model, allowing for easy comparison and rollback if necessary (GitHub, Gitlab, Bit Bucket, etc)

 4. **Model Lifecycle Management:**